History of the Theater Amsterdam.

-The Theater Amsterdam has been built exclusively for the stageplay 'Anne', which had its world premiere on May 8, 2014.
+Originally the Theater Amsterdam was built exclusively for the stageplay 'Anne', which had its world premiere on May 8, 2014.

-The play shows the life of Anne Frank before and during her hiding period in the house at Prinsengracht (now the Anne Frank House).
+The play showed the life of Anne Frank before and during her hiding period in the house at Prinsengracht (now the Anne Frank House).